Matan Franco is a composer, orchestrator, arranger and performer with a varied and diverse musical background.

-As a performer, Matan was chosen as a soloist to perform with the Auckland Philharmonia Orchestra as part of its annual educational concert in 2005, and was cast as one of the three Spirits in the New Zealand Opera Companyʼs production of Mozartʼs ‘The Magic Flute’ in 2006.
+As a performer, Matan was chosen as a soloist to perform with the Auckland Philharmonia Orchestra as part of its annual educational concert in 2005, and was cast as one of the three Spirits in the New Zealand Opera Companyʼs production of Mozartʼs The Magic Flute in 2006.
 He also has a strong background in music theatre.

 In 2015, Matan originated the role of the Dad in Victorian Opera’s world premiere of Joseph Twist’s youth opera, The Grumpiest Boy in the World.
-At the same time, Matan was selected as young composer-in-residence with the Auckland Philharmonia Orchestra for 2015-16, through its ‘Rising Star’ program.
-Through this program, Matan was commissioned to compose three new works, the last of which was premiered by the full Orchestra at its annual educational concert at the Auckland Town Hall, in May 2016.
+At the same time, Matan was selected as young composer-in-residence with the Auckland Philharmonia Orchestra for 2015-16, through its Rising Star program.
+In this capacity, Matan was commissioned to compose three new works, the last of which was premiered by the full Orchestra at its annual educational concert at the Auckland Town Hall, in May 2016.

-(Current to November, 2018)
+(Current to January, 2020)